 WASHINGTON ?
-In recognition of their extraordinary commitment to equal justice, the national Legal Services Corporation (LSC) Board of Directors will present on July 21 its Pro Bono Service Award to four Iowans and the firm of Davis, Brown, Koehn, Shors & Roberts.
-The awards ceremony will take place at 6p.m. at the Davis Brown law firm, 215 10th Street in Des Moines.
+In recognition of their extraordinary commitment to equal justice, the national Legal Services Corporation (LSC) Board of Directors presented on July 21 its Pro Bono Service Award to four Iowans and the firm of Davis, Brown, Koehn, Shors & Roberts.
+The awards ceremony took place at 6p.m. at the Davis Brown law firm, 215 10th Street in Des Moines.

-The 2014 LSC Pro Bono Service Award Reception will be held in conjunction with LSC?s Board of Directors? quarterly meeting.
+The 2014 LSC Pro Bono Service Award Reception was held in conjunction with LSC?s Board of Directors? quarterly meeting.

 Legal Services Corporation President James J. Sandman received the 2014 Wiley A. Branton Award today for his public service and advocacy of pro bono legal services.

 Presented by the Washington Lawyers' Committee for Civil Rights and Urban Affairs, the award recognizes members of the legal and civil rights advocacy community whose efforts mirror the deep commitment to equal justice exemplified by distinguished civil rights attorney Wiley A. Branton, Sr.